gtrapp/filmhub/README.md

 ### About Me

-Hi, I'm George Trapp!
-I'm a passionate and creative Full Stack Developer with extensive experience in web and software development.
-I've had the opportunity to work across industries—from health and finance to education.
-Outside of coding, I have a deep background in music as a cellist, holding a Bachelor of Music from The Juilliard School.

 Hello, I’m George Trapp!
 I’m a passionate and creative Full Stack Developer with extensive experience in web and software development across diverse industries, including health, finance, and education.
 In addition to my coding expertise, I have a rich musical background as a cellist, holding a Bachelor of Music from The Juilliard School.